emptynick/voyager-tiptap/README.md

 - Add `input` class to ListItem checkbox when tiptap supports it
 - Disabled should really be `disabled`.
 Tiptap only restricts writing into the editor (not running actions)
 - Let user resize the editor in height
+- Changing max character count after initializing does not work

 ## Special thanks